cameronstinson4/minecraft-scripts/README.md

-# factorio-scripts
+# minecraft-scripts
-Scripts for factorio server automation
+Scripts for minecraft server automation

-## Factorio Server
+## minecraft Server
-So you want a quick and simple way to create your own Factorio server?
+So you want a quick and simple way to create your own minecraft server?

-This repo has Cloudformation Templates (CFTs) that can be used with Amazon Web Services to automatiicaly provision a Factorio server with little effort.
+This repo has Cloudformation Templates (CFTs) that can be used with Amazon Web Services to automatiicaly provision a minecraft server with little effort.

 ## Instructions

-Follow this step by step guide to set up your own Factorio server
+Follow this step by step guide to set up your own minecraft server

 ### New to AWS?